andreaskaempf/adventofcode2022/README.md

   for Part 1, but need to revisit this to formulate a true optimization and complete Part 2. (*very hard* and **incomplete**)

-* **Day 17** (Go): Simulate simple geometric shapes falling down a shaft, getting moved left and right by gusts of "gas", and falling on top of each other.
-For part 1, determine the total height of the shapes after 2022 have fallen.
-For Part 2, do the same for 1 000 000 000 000 shapes (infeasible to simulate, need to find a better way, perhaps by finding when the pattern starts to repeat, *hard* and **incomplete**)
+* **Day 17** (Go + Python): Simulate simple geometric shapes falling down a shaft, getting moved left and right by gusts of "gas", and falling on top of each other.
+For Part 1, determine the total height of the shapes after 2022 have fallen.
+For Part 2, do the same for 1 000 000 000 000 shapes (infeasible to simulate, so looked for repeating pattern in height deltas, and applied simple math in separate Python script, *hard*)

 * **Day 18** (Go): Given a list of 1x1x1 cubes in 3-d space, count up surfaces that don't touch another point (Part 1).
 For Part 2, only count surfaces